-It won’t be an exaggeration if I call Raspberry Pi a revolutionary gadget.
-When it was first launched in the year 2011-12, people just couldn’t believe that a computer can be available in just $25.
+It won’t be an exaggeration to call Raspberry Pi a revolutionary gadget.
+When it was first launched in 2011-12, people couldn’t believe that a computer could be available for just $25 🤯

-If you bought a Pi and wondering what should do with my Raspberry Pi, I have got your back.
-I am going to list some cool Raspberry Pi projects that you can start following in your free time.
+If you bought a Pi and wondering, what you should do with Raspberry Pi, we have some ideas.
+I will list some cool Raspberry Pi projects you can start following in your free time.

 Of course, it is worth noting that it will be subjective to what expertise you have.
-So, let us take a look at the project ideas.
+We assume the projects with less configuration and prerequisites as fit for beginners.

 1. Media Server

-Building a media server using Rasberry Pi is the most common and probably the easiest project there is.
+Building a media server using Raspberry Pi is the most common and probably the easiest project.

 You can take a look at some of the best media server software available for Linux and get started.

-To know more about it, you can refer to the official documentation of using Kodi with Raspberry Pi (which is one of the media server software available).
+To know more about it, you can refer to the official documentation of using Kodi with Raspberry Pi (one of the available media server software).

 2. Weather Station